Theadejong/Surfingparadise/README.md

 ## SURFING-PARADISE

 ## Description
-You are a surfer who is practising for the most important surf competition of it’s life.
-I order to practice, you went to far away from the shore and got surprised by a group of sharks.
-Now you  need to return to the shore as soon as possible before eaten alive by the sharks.
-Besides your skills, the only other way to survive is to collect as many Hawaiian flowers as possible along the ride.
-You believe the Hawaiian flowers have super powers (superstition).
+Meet John.

+John got lost while surfing with his mates and needs to return home safely.
+The only way for John to get back home is to ride out the wave and avoid any sharks who would love to take a tasty bite out of John.
+Avoid the sharks and along the way collect as many Hawaiian Super Power Flowers as possible.

+    ~~Instructions
+If John gets bitten by a shark: John has been eaten alive by the Sharks Collect Hawaiian flowers to increase his powers
-Use your keypad ↕ to collect the Hawaiian flowers or avoid the sharks!
+Use your keypad ↕ & ↔ to help John surfing and collect as many Hawaiian flowers as possible along the ride.

-The GameScreen moves to the right and the surfer needs to avoid being eaten alive by the Sharks and collect Hawaiian flowers.
-The Hawaiian flowers & Sharks come from the right side of the screen, moving to the left.

-If the surfer gets in contact with the shark, his/her life will be decreased by 1.
-The surfer has 3 lives in total.
+John believes the Hawaiian flowers have super powers (superstition).

 ## MVP
 * Player can move freely with the 4 arrow keys